Inside: Need help decluttering before a move? Use these tips to get decluttered and organized to take some stress out of the moving process.

 Declutter Your Bathrooms

 Bathrooms aren’t big, but you’d be surprised by how much clutter you can accumulate there.
+Thankfully there is a lot of easy stuff to let go of in them.
 When clearing out your bathrooms, pay special attention to…

 Your medicine cabinet.